 Read our full review of the Chase Sapphire Preferred!

-For the more seasoned traveler looking for premium perks, the Chase Sapphire Reserve is hard to beat.
-That’s because it comes with an outstanding set of benefits like an easy-to-use $300 annual travel credit, a free Priority Pass lounge membership, $100 toward Global Entry or TSA PreCheck enrollment, and much more.
-Those perks can easily outweigh the $550 annual fee – at least when travel returns to normal.
+For the more seasoned traveler looking for premium perks, the *csr* is hard to beat.
+That’s because it comes with an outstanding set of benefits like an easy-to-use $300 annual travel credit, a free Priority Pass lounge membership, up to $120 toward Global Entry, TSA PreCheck, or NEXUS, and much more.
+Those perks can easily outweigh the $550 annual fee – even without accounting for its new, bigger bonus.

-Unfortunately, you can’t stack both bonuses.
-Chase restricts cardholders to just one card at a time, and you can’t earn the bonuses within 48 months of each other.
+Unfortunately, you can’t stack both bonuses so if you're just starting out, you'll need to choose which card is best for you.
 These (and most Chase cards) also fall under the dreaded Chase 5/24 rule, which means you won’t get approved if you’ve opened five or more credit cards from any bank within the last 24 months.

-That said, there's another card that is a perfect complement to the Chase Sapphire Preferred Card.
+That said, there's another card that is a perfect complement to the Chase Sapphire Preferred.
 Actually, there are two.

-Enter the Chase Freedom Flex and Chase Freedom Unlimited cards.
+Enter the Chase Freedom Flex and *chase freedom unlimited* cards.
 These two Chase credit cards have no annual fee and typically earn cashback.
-But pair one with the Chase Sapphire Preferred Card, and it forms a powerful tandem that can help you earn even more Chase Ultimate Rewards points.
+But pair one with a Chase Sapphire card, and it forms a powerful tandem that can help you earn even more Chase Ultimate Rewards points.

 Read more on why you should pair a Preferred Card with a Chase Freedom Card!